How it’s used in anaesthesia/ICU

 Adverse effects

-- Ischaemia: digital necrosis, mesenteric ischaemia, myocardial ischaemia; risk increases with higher doses and vasoconstrictor combinations
+- Ischaemia: digital necrosis, mesenteric ischaemia, myocardial ischaemia, risk increases with higher doses and vasoconstrictor combinations

 - Skin/soft tissue: extravasation can cause local ischaemia (treat as vasopressor extravasation per local protocol)